Non-Linear Interference Challenging Topological Protection of Chiral Edge States

-{\it Photonic square lattice model---} We illustrate our findings on the basis of a non-linear version of a minimal square lattice model for an anomalous Floquet insulator proposed by Rudner et al.~\cite{Anomalous_BBC}.
-This model has been realized in recent experiments using photonic crystals, also in its non-linear form \cite{Anomalous_Photonics, NL_induced_topology}.
-There, the driving period is divided into four steps of equal length, and the hoppings $c_j(t)$, $j = 1,2,3,4$ along the different NN links are set to $c$ during the $j$-th step, respectively, and zero otherwise.
-The linear part $H_\mathrm F ^\mathrm{phot}(t)$ of the model is thus entirely determined by the driving period $T$, the lattice spacing $a$, and the hopping amplitude $c \in \mathcal R$.
+{\it Square lattice model---} We illustrate our findings on the basis of a non-linear version of a minimal square lattice model for an anomalous Floquet insulator proposed by Rudner et al.~\cite{Anomalous_BBC}.
+This model has been realized in recent experiments using coupled waveguide arrays, also in its non-linear form \cite{Anomalous_Photonics, NL_induced_topology}.
+There, the driving period is divided into four steps of equal length, and the hoppings $c_j(t)$, $j = 1,2,3,4$ along the different nearest-neighbor (NN) links are set to $c$ during the $j$-th step, respectively, and zero otherwise.
+The linear part $H_\mathrm F ^\mathrm{phot}(t)$ of the model is thus entirely determined by the driving period $T$, the lattice spacing $a$, and the hopping amplitude $c$.
 The system has two sublattices $A$, $B$, and its bulk is described in reciprocal space by the Bloch Hamiltonian

 with $\bm b_1 = - \bm b_3 = (a, 0)$ and $\bm b_2 = - \bm b_4 = (0, a)$, for more details see \cite{SOM}.
-In the following, we use units where $T= 1$, $a = 1$.
+In the following, we use units where $a = 1$.

-Resonant driving is achieved for $c = 2 \pi$, which places the system in an anomalous topological Floquet phase, where the winding number $W$~\cite{Anomalous_BBC} of the bulk system (cf. Eq.~(\ref{Eqn:H_F_Phot})) is given by $W=1$, such that a single counterclockwise propagating edge mode appears in a finite geometry.
-We set the strength of the on-site nonlinearity to $\gamma = 3$ and solve the resulting non-linear Schrödinger Equation (cf. Eq.~(\ref{Eqn:NL_SGL})) for a finite lattice of $16 \times 16$ sites numerically.
+Resonant driving is achieved for $c = \frac{2 \pi}{T}$, which places the linear part of the system in an anomalous topological Floquet phase.
+There, the winding number $W$~\cite{Anomalous_BBC} of the bulk system (cf. Eq.~(\ref{Eqn:H_F_Phot})) is given by $W=1$, such that a single counterclockwise propagating edge mode appears in a finite geometry.
+We set the strength of the on-site nonlinearity to $\gamma = \frac{3}{T}$ and solve the resulting non-linear Schrödinger Equation (cf. Eq.~(\ref{Eqn:NL_SGL})) for a finite lattice of $16 \times 16$ sites numerically.
 For this value of $\gamma$, a pulse of up to unit intensity can still propagate virtually uninhibited.
 Hence, as sketched in Fig.~\ref{Fig:phot_model_flux}a, our initial conditions consist of an edge state (red) with amplitude $\mathrm e^{i \Delta}$ and a circulating bulk state (blue) with amplitude $1$.
 Indexing the physical sites of the lattice by $j_x$, $j_y$ (irrespective of the $A$, $B$ sublattice structure), this can be written as

 For these initial conditions, our numerical calculations show that the dynamics are highly sensitive to the relative phase $\Delta$ of the pulses.
 To quantify the influence of $\Delta$ on the non-linear interaction between the wave packets, we define the flux density through a lattice link starting from a continuity equation.
 Consider a non-linear time evolution as per Eq.~(\ref{Eqn:NL_SGL}) with some $H_F(t)$ containing only time-dependent NN hoppings $J_{\bm \delta}(t)$.
 The density then obeys